 Apps, programs, and other services

-Password
+Passwords

-Your password is a virtual key that prevents unauthorized access to your accounts and should be treated as a valuable document.
+Your password is a virtual key that prevents unauthorised access to your accounts and should be treated as a valuable document.

 Create secure passwords.
 The 15 billion most common passwords are leaked and for sale cheaply online.
-If you use any of these, it will weaken the security of your accounts.
+If you use any of these passwords, it will severely weaken the security of your accounts.
 To avoid this, always create unique and separate passwords for each system and website.
 See the paragraph below.

-Use a password handler.
-SRS recommends for example F-Secure Key to generate strong and unique passwords of at least 15 characters.
+Use a password manager.
+SRS recommends for example F-Secure Key for generating strong and unique passwords of at least 15 characters.
 A better gaming computer can make up to 40 billion attempts per second on a password.
 A password of 9 characters takes about six months to crack, while seven characters only take 28 minutes.
-If your password is on a list or a leak, it will only take 0.1 seconds for the password to be cracked— the Length and non-predictability of the password matter.
+If your password is on a list or in a leak, it will only take 0.1 seconds for the password to be cracked; Length and non-predictability of the password matter.

-As an organization:
+As an organisation:

-Have a regulatory framework for which password can and should be used
+Ensure a regulatory framework for which password can and should be set

-Test regularly the passwords within your organization and if it measures the framework.
+Regularly test that the passwords within your organisation fulfil set requirements

 Enable multi-factor authentication for all online services.
-Today, the easiest way to complicate phishing-fraud is by using two-factor authentication or multi-factor authentication (MFA).
+Today, the simplest way to make phishing-fraud more difficult is by using two-factor authentication or multi-factor authentication (MFA).
 To put it briefly, you can increase security by using two different verification steps.
-Our recommendation is to use an app and not SMS since SMS easily can be hacked and the number redirected to another SIM card.
+Our recommendation is to use an app and not SMS since SMS easily can be hacked and redirected to another SIM card.